enova/prodder/README.md

 ### Ruby Version

-This project uses Ruby 3.3.
+This project supports Ruby 3.2 and 3.3.
 The required Ruby version is specified in `.ruby-version` and the gemspec file.

 ### Testing Frameworks